daichi-yoshikawa/ahl_wbc/README.md

 ahl_youbot_description and ahl_pr2_description are good references to setup robot model for simulation.<br>

 ### Physical Robot (***Editing***)
 Be careful !
-Torque control is pretty difficult !!
+Torque control is difficult !!